 Daily Operations Come First, Not Emergencies

-Morning announcements, class change bells, and short notices happen in schools dozens of times a day, often without much thought.
+Morning announcements, class change bells, and short notices happen in schools dozens of times a day without much thought.
 In many schools, these routines still depend on manual triggers or aging control panels.
 Small changes like adjusting bell times or adding a temporary announcement zone require physical access to equipment.
 Over time, this creates friction between how the school operates and how the system was originally designed.

 Centralized Control Changes How Staff Work